 The class was being loud, throwing paper clips and trash around.
 Immature as always.
 They were too caught up in their soliciting to notice the class was about to end.
 It was Tuesday, all the kids in the school couldn’t wait for the day to be over, to go to soccer practice, or continue their lives at home.
 I put my pencil in my pocket and continued to tap my finger on the desk.
 Finally, the bell rang.
 I ran out of English, hurrying to get to Math, getting to my next class quicker wouldn’t make the day go by any faster, but it made me feel like it did.
 So I rushed.

-I thought about getting home, CSI was on and I wanted to catch this episode.
+I thought about getting home, a new episode of CSI was going to be on today and I wanted to catch this episode.
 As this thought processed in my mind, I turned the corner nearly sprinting.
 Immediately I ran into some kid with headphones on.
-He was much taller than me, me being only five foot one, my head pushed into his chest.
+He was much taller than me, me being only five foot five, my head pushed into his chest.

 I rebound off of him, taking a step back.

 “Hey kid, watch where you’re going.”
 He growled.

 I avoided eye contact, and exhaled through my nose.
 I could hear his music; it was so loud that even if I said something back, he wouldn’t have heard me.
 So I just made a loop around him.